go site Trek to Barpak and Laprak Village in Manaslu Camping Trek

 DAY 8 – Trek to Soti Khola (elev.
 700 m): We follow along the Budhi Gandaki River today, heading downstream to wonderful little village of Soti Khola.
 Along the way, we see wonderful waterfalls as well as great rapids as the Budhi Gandaki swirls and cuts its way southward.
 This is our last day of trekking, camping for the last night at Soti Khola.
 Trekking time is 5 hours.

 DAY 9 – Return to Kathmandu: The trek has come to an end, and we now take a private vehicle It is a great trip through some forested areas until we finally come to the main highway back to Kathmandu.
-We will spend the night in our Three Star Hotel in the city.
+We will spend the night in our Deluxe Hotel in the city.
 There will be a farewell dinner with cultural show in the evening.

 DAY 10 – Final Departure: All good things must come to an end, and your trip to Nepal is no exception.
 Before leaving, why not talk to your representative at Swiss Nepal Family Trekking & Expedition about returning to Nepal for your next holiday.
 The vast majority of people make a return trip to Nepal because they are impressed by not only the beauty, but also the local people.
 Swiss Nepal Family Trekking & Expedition offers trips into neighboring Tibet, Bhutan and India.
 Be sure to discuss your interests and plans with them today.